 Right To Request Confidential Communications:

 You have the right to request how we should send communications to you about medical matters, and where you would like those communications sent, and how you would like to be contacted.
 For example, you might request that we not call you at home, but at work instead; or you might request that all correspondence by mailed to your P.O.A. or a Post Office Box rather than to your home.
-To request confidential communications, you must make your request to the Privacy Coordinator at this practice.
+To request confidential communications, you muse make your request to the Privacy Officer at this practice.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.
 We reserve the right to deny a request if it imposes an unreasonable burden on the practice.

 Right To Inspect And Copy: